-A well-organized turnover follows a consistent checklist:
+A well-organized turnover follows a consistent five-phase sequence:

 | Property Size | Avg.
 Turnover Cost | Typical Duration | Recommended Team Size |